-Popular for its reputable seafood scene, spectacular walks and beautiful beaches, Looe is one of Cornwall’s South Coast gems.
+Popular for its reputable seafood scene, spectacular walks and beautiful beaches, Looe is one of Cornwall’s south coast gems.

 A fantastic year-round holiday destination, this buzzing town has an event for every season.
-From gin fairs to music festivals and one of the best New Year events in the South West, there’s never a dull time of year in Looe.
+From coastal walks to music festivals and one of the best New Year events in the South West, there’s never a dull time of year in Looe.
 To celebrate our two new holiday homes in this seaside town, Oceans Edge and Ilha View, we’ve put together our favourite things to do in the local area.